sul-dlss-deprecated/lyberservices-scripts/README.md

 ## Restarting a job

-If you have failed objects during your pre-assembly, these will either cause pre-assembly to terminate immediately (if the failure is non-recoverable) or it will continue and log the errors.
+If you have failed objects during your pre-assemble, these will either cause pre-assemble to terminate immediately (if the failure is non-recoverable) or it will continue and log the errors.
 The progress log file you specified in your YAML configuration will contain information about which bundles failed.
-You can re-start pre-assembly and ask it to re-try the failed objects and continue with any other objects that it hadn't done yet.
-To do this, use the `--resume` flag when you run pre-assembly:
+You can re-start pre-assemble and ask it to re-try the failed objects and continue with any other objects that it hadn't done yet.
+To do this, use the `--resume` flag when you run pre-assemble:

 ```
     ROBOT_ENVIRONMENT=production bin/pre-assemble YAML_FILE --resume